JS

 Scope

 At the beginning is just the robot itself, based on Parrot Jumping Sumo.
-Then we will try to use the robot to perform the first experiments.
+We will try to use the robot to perform the first set of experiments.